 Past speakers include: the SW Agent for the Bank of England, local MPs, representatives of local authorities and public sector agencies and private sector service providers.

-The PMG also has a number of sub-groups that specialise in subjects such as: health and safety, skills and training, finance & compliance and resource efficiency.
+The PMG also has a number of sub-groups that specialise in subjects such as: health and safety, skills and employment, finance & compliance and resource efficiency.
 These groups typically function by engaging senior staff who are responsible for these functional areas in a mix of networking by group emails and/or by meetings.

 A culture of openness and preparedness to listen to one another means that these PMG events provide great learning opportunities for participants.

-"All manufacturing businesses experience the same challenges and for Luminati Waycon Ltd we have benefited from sharing knowledge.
+"All manufacturing businesses experience the same challenges and for Luminati we have benefited from sharing knowledge.
 It has been rewarding to find out that there are so many things we do that benefit others and to also find out that we can learn so much from others."